 Many countries have (temporarily) adjusted their work methods.
 V.O. closely follows the developments on your behalf.
-A summary of the situation in the Netherlands, Belgium and Germany.
+A summary of the situation in Belgium, the Netherlands and Germany is given below.

 For patent applications and patent holders, the (statutory) time limits and deadlines maintained by the national patent offices are of particular importance.
 Most national patent offices are fairly accommodating with time limits but that is not always possible with the statutory terms.

 The statutory terms cannot be postponed in the short term.
 However, the Belgian Office for Intellectual Property (DIE)assured in a statement (last version: 21/01/21) that flexibility from their side will be maximized in terms of interpretation of the legal provisions and regulations, within the restrictions imposed by the current legal framework.